 Many times, in the past, I have celebrated the start of the New Year by heading off to football to blow the cobwebs away and enjoy the cold air and a few beers.
 It would have been remiss of me not to fit in some football even while in a new city to me.

-My wife and I were in Hat Yai with her cousin and family on a long tour of Thailand and Laos.
+My wife and I were in Hat Yai with her cousin and family on the latest leg of our tour of Laos and Thailand.
 The countdown to midnight had been celebrated with Q as he showed me downtown and then on to a late bar with other friends and relatives.

 I was certainly in need of cobwebs being blown away and desperately wanted to find a store selling tea bags, having made the schoolboy error of forgetting to pack any at the start of our jaunt.
 I had mentioned that I would walk to the stadium to get my steps count in the following morning with some exercise.